 Shetou Doushan Temple Introduction

-The existing Dou Shan Temple in Shetou is a traditional Fujian and Cantonese building from the Japanese colonial period.
-Its internal structure is a lifted beam wooden structure, featuring exquisite wood carvings, especially vibrant paintings that showcase regional characteristics.
-It was constructed by two factions of craftsmen from Changhua and Yunlin, and its content and themes are diverse and rich in meaning.
-The Dou Shan Temple was affected by the 921 earthquake, resulting in serious damage to some main structures.
-However, after reinforcement, it generally retains its original appearance, although it still requires restoration.
-The Dou Shan Temple serves as an ancestral hall, symbolizing not only historical culture and ethnic spirit but also being closely integrated with the local social and cultural context.
+The existing Dou Shan Temple in Shetou is a traditional Minnan-Yue Han-style building from the Japanese colonial period.
+Its interior structure belongs to the bracket-lifted wooden structure, and the wood carvings are considered exquisite, especially the painted decorations, which exhibit regional characteristics.
+They are a collaboration between two groups of craftsmen from Changhua and Yunlin, with rich and diverse content and meanings.
+The Dou Shan Temple was affected by the 921 earthquake, resulting in severe damage to some of its main structures.
+However, after reinforcement, it can generally maintain its original appearance, although it still requires restoration.
+The Dou Shan Temple serves as an ancestral hall, symbolizing not only historical culture and ethnic spirit but also a close integration with the local social and cultural fabric.
 Source: Changhua County Cultural Affairs Bureau.
 Changhua County Cultural Affairs Bureau 04725-0057